 Did you know that?

-They inserted it in the budget bill, and by the way, this is not gonna stand litigation.
+And by the way, this is not going to stand litigation.

-They're not that will not hold because so anyway, and you're way ahead of me because that's what I was going to say.
+And you're way ahead of me because that's what I was going to say.

-Um he has done this kind of stuff.
+He has done this kind of stuff.

 He has taken donations to further his career in return for favors like this.

-And if this were Donald Trump who did this, if somebody gave Donald Trump a million dollars and then the Trump organization bought a golf course from the guy who gave him uh a million dollars, where do you think that would be?
+And if this were Donald Trump who did this, if somebody gave Donald Trump a million dollars and then the Trump organization bought a golf course from the guy who gave him a million dollars, where do you think that would be?

 All right.

-But this story, you've reported it, I've reported on Bill O'Reilly.com.
+But this story, you've reported it, I've reported on BillO'Reilly.com.

 It'll never get into the mainstream media.

-Now the Guardian did do something on it, but the Guardian is a, you know, it's shaky.
+Now, the Guardian did do something on it, but The Guardian is a, you know, it's shaky.

 Wolf, that came on April 6th.